ZEPL/zepl-documentation/docs/guide/enterprise/custom_image_saas.md

 <img src=“/img/CI_NB_SIDEBAR.png” class=“image-box img-100”/>

-You can change this selection at any time for a given notebook by editing the notebook settings - to do so, your container must be shut down.
+You can change this selection at any time for a given notebook by editing the notebook settings.
+To do so, your container must be shut down.

 <img src=“/img/CI_NB_SETTINGS.png” class=“image-box img-100”/>